paxi-web3/paxi/docs/whitepaper.md

 ## Introduction
 Paxi is a next-generation blockchain protocol designed with simplicity, speed, and radical decentralization at its core.
 Built on the Cosmos SDK and CometBFT consensus engine — with deep optimizations tailored for enhanced performance and security — and implemented in the Go programming language, Paxi aims to provide a highly efficient, low-fee, and user-friendly blockchain infrastructure that is open to all.

+Paxi also supports CosmWasm, a smart contract platform based on Wasm, enabling developers to build secure and efficient contracts in Rust — perfect for DeFi, DAOs, and cross-chain dApps.

 Paxi believes in the philosophy of "less is more" — every feature exists to serve purpose and efficiency.
 By focusing on essential functionality and avoiding unnecessary complexity, Paxi ensures a seamless experience for developers, validators, and end users alike.

 ---